 The current iPhone 12 line-up is shipped with OLED display panels which are manufactured by Samsung, LG, and Apple’s other supply chain partners.
-An organic light-emitting diode (OLED) display technology emits light in response to electric current, thus it works without a backlight to offer deeper blacks, higher contrast ratio, and deeper blacks.
+An organic light-emitting diode (OLED) display technology emits light in response to electric current, thus it works without a backlight to offer deeper blacks, and a higher contrast ratio.
 Therefore, with LPTO OLED technology, Apple will be able to offer 120Hz refresh rate in the upcoming iPhone models.

 In partnership with Samsung, Apple will offer new LTPO OLED display in iPhone 13 with 120Hz refresh rate